College Code: AR

 3. A copy of the course syllabus and assignment descriptions

-Failing a satisfactory resolution, the student may appeal the grade by submitting a written appeal to the CVPA Academic Affairs Office.
-Undergraduate students will submit their requests to the Director of Undergraduate Academic Affairs; graduate students will submit their requests to the Associate Dean.
-The decision of the Director or CVPA Associate Dean is final.
+Failing a satisfactory resolution, the student may appeal the grade by submitting a written appeal to the CVPA Academic Affairs Office, either by an email to the Assistant Dean or through the academic complaint link on the CVPA website.
+The decision of the Assistant Dean for Student Affairs is final.

 CVPA Procedure for Non-Academic Appeals or Grievance

-A student who intends to file a non-academic appeal, or intends to file a grievance against a faculty member, another student, or administrator may utilize the resources of the University's Student Complaints page (complaints.gmu.edu) and/or may undertake the following steps when appropriate:
+A student who intends to file a non-academic appeal, or intends to file a grievance against a faculty member, another student, or administrator may utilize the resources of the College's complaint form, the University's Student Complaints page and/or may undertake the following steps when appropriate:

 1. The student meets with the professor and Program Director to discuss the non-academic appeal/grievance; this meeting should occur within two weeks of the student's written request for a meeting; if the person is no longer affiliated with the University, the request is made to the Department or Program Director only.